casper-schutte/ReciMap/README.md

 ReciMap was created by Casper Schutte as part of an M.Sc. project at the University of Stellenbosch, South Africa.

 ## Usage:
+This pipeline is best suited for use between very closely related genomes and was not designed to handle complex (overlapping) rearrangement events.
 Important Note: In its current state, the pipeline only works when ALL of the chromosome names in BOTH FASTA files are in the following format: (This is temporary, and a fix is in the works)
 ```